Sweetwater Sound: History

 In 2006, with 220 employees and continued business growth, Sweetwater commissioned MSKTD & Associates to design and master plan a new 44-acre corporate campus at 5501 US Highway 30 W in Fort Wayne, with corporate offices, a distribution center with warehouse, a retail store, and Sweetwater Studios recording studio complex and 250-seat LARES-equipped performance theater, both designed by Russ Berger Design Group.
 Sweetwater's new facility was certified LEED Platinum by the U.S. Green Building Council in April, 2009.

 In January 2011, Surack acquired the assets of Pensacola, Florida-based audio/video systems integrator All Pro Sound, eventually merging the company, still based at its Pensacola headquarters and since rebranded as All Pro Integrated Systems, into Sweetwater.

 In 2015, Surack purchased Mynett Music Company, a retail music store established in Fort Wayne in 1933, focused on providing music instruments, lessons, and repair services for students and school music programs.

 In October 2018, Sweetwater announced another expansion to construct a new warehousing facility.
 Completed in early 2020, the 480,000-square foot distribution center facilitates product storage and customer order fulfillment, as well as product testing, product photography, offices, staff amenities, and more, while more than doubling the shipping capacity of the Sweetwater's previous warehouse.

 In July 2021, Sweetwater opened a new retail store.
 The 44,000 square foot store more than tripled the size of the previous retail store location it replaced, which also made it possible for Sweetwater to include Mynett Music's products and services within the new Sweetwater store.
 Later the same year, Sweetwater began selling band and orchestra instruments and accessories.

-In August 2021, it was announced that Rhode Island private equity firm Providence Equity had purchased a majority share of Sweetwater.
+In August 2021, it was announced that Rhode Island private equity firm Providence Equity had purchased a majority share of Sweetwater, and Surack had stepped down as CEO.

-Music Inc. named Sweetwater "Retailer of the Year" in 2012 and again in 2020.

 Campus

-Sweetwater's campus includes its corporate offices and distribution center, along with Sweetwater Studios recording studios, two performance venues, a music academy, a retail store, and numerous customer and employee amenities.
+Sweetwater's Fort Wayne campus includes its corporate offices and distribution center, along with Sweetwater Studios recording studios, two performance venues, a music academy, a retail store, and numerous customer and employee amenities.

 Sweetwater Studios

 Upon completion of Sweetwater's new corporate campus in late 2007, Sweetwater Studios moved into a new 3-room recording facility and performance theater designed by Russ Berger Design Group.
 In 2014, Sweetwater Studios upgraded Studio A to a hybrid recording system consisting of 36 channels of Rupert Neve Designs Shelford modules and analog summing master section, combined with Avid S6 control surface, interfaces, and Pro Tools, and over 80 channels of outboard analog processing from API, Solid State Logic, Universal Audio, Focusrite, Shadow Hills, Millennia, A-Designs, Daking, Drawmer, Chandler, Manley Laboratories and Dangerous Music.
+In 2022, Studio B was upgraded to a Dolby Atmos-capable mixing and mastering room.

 Sweetwater Studios offers a roster of in-house session musicians, including guitarist Don Carr, drummer and vocalist Nick D'Virgilio, bassist Dave Martin, and keyboardist Phil Naish, and offers recording, mixing, and mastering services, along with education and training for customers and employees.